The Best Handheld Shower Heads Tested in 2023

 We may earn revenue from the products available on this page and participate in affiliate programs.
+Learn More ›

-The best handheld shower head features simple and seamless functionality, multiple spray settings for massaging or rinsing, and a kink-free shower hose.
-If you are hoping to purchase one of these versatile shower heads but need some help deciding which model is right for you, you’re in luck.
-In addition to our shopping tips, we’ve taken the time to test some of the most popular handheld fixtures on the market.
-Read on to learn about the various features of each and how they stood up to our standards.
+If you’re hoping to purchase one of these versatile shower heads for your tub or shower but need help deciding which model is right for you, you’re in luck.
+Read on to learn about the various features of each, how they stood up to our standards, and discover some of the best handheld shower heads by category.

 1. BEST OVERALL: Couradric Handheld Shower Head

-2. BEST BANG FOR THE BUCK: AquaDance High Pressure 6-Setting Handheld Shower
+2. BEST BANG FOR THE BUCK: AquaDance High-Pressure 6-Setting Handheld Shower

 3. BEST LUXURY: Delta Faucet H2Okinetic In2ition Dual Shower Head